Home » Blog » Blog » IoT » Model Compression Techniques for Edge AI

 Due to Edge AI, model compression strategies have become incredibly important.
 These methods are complementary to one another and can be used across stages of the entire AI pipeline.
 Popular frameworks like TensorFlow and Pytorch now include techniques like Pruning and Quantization.
 Eventually, there will be an increase in the number of techniques used in this area.

-At Softnautics, we provide AI Engineering and Machine Learning services with expertise on cloud platforms accelerators like Azure, AMD, edge platforms (FPGA, TPU, Controllers), NN compiler for the edge, and tools like Docker, GIT, AWS DeepLens, Jetpack SDK, TensorFlow, TensorFlow Lite, and many more targeted for domains like Multimedia, Industrial IoT, Automotive, Healthcare, Consumer, and Security-Surveillance.
+At MosChip, we provide AI Engineering and Machine Learning services with expertise on cloud platforms accelerators like Azure, AMD, edge platforms (FPGA, TPU, Controllers), NN compiler for the edge, and tools like Docker, GIT, AWS DeepLens, Jetpack SDK, TensorFlow, TensorFlow Lite, and many more targeted for domains like Multimedia, Industrial IoT, Automotive, Healthcare, Consumer.
 We collaborate with organizations to develop high-performance cloud-to-edge machine learning solutions like face/gesture recognition, people counting, object/lane detection, weapon detection, food classification, and more across a variety of platforms.

 Stay current with the latest MosChip updates via LinkedIn, Twitter, FaceBook, Instagram, and YouTube